nikodemus/foolang/README.md

 to what gcc -O0 would produce.

 ## MMmmmaaaybe

+- Stdout problem solution:

+  1. I cannot fully fix this given that users can create their own equivalents by using the FD directly.
+So I should not try.

+  2. So there is no reason not to have a System stdout method which returns the stream.
+That is not the nice way to use it, though, just the medium layer.

+  3. For niceness have actor wrapping the object

+        @actor Stdout = System stdout

+  4. ...initially I can just use System stdout.

 - Considering how I'm planning to use files in but have a class browser as the editing environment... maybe I should go "full Java" and have